Adelup Point: Geology

 limestone of reef origin, especially along cliff faces, made up mostly of corals in position of growth in matrix of encrusting calcareous algae."
 The coastline to the east and west comprises deposits of beach sand and gravel.
+East of the promontory is the mouth of the Fonte River, located in the residential district of Anigua.

 History

 Prior to the Japanese invasion of Guam in 1941, the highest point on Adelup was the location of the "Atkins-Kroll house".
 Atkins, Kroll, and Co. was a San Francisco-based trading company.
 Atkins-Kroll was a major exporter of copra from Guam.
 After the invasion, the Atkins-Kroll house was used by the Japanese military commander for recreation.

 During the Japanese occupation of Guam from 1941 to 1944, Adelup Point was extensively fortified by the Imperial Japanese Navy, including with a battery of coastal guns.
 Adelup Point was the eastern edge of the Asan Invasion Beach used by U.S. forces as the northern invasion beach on July 21, 1944 that began the Liberation of Guam.
 The site of fierce fighting, the promontory was captured by the end of the invasion day.
 There are seven pillboxes, caves, and other Japanese defensive works identified on Adelup.
 One work was dug under the large concrete foundation of the Atkins-Kroll House.
 During the battle, it became an American command post.

 In early 1945, the headquarters of the 5th Naval Construction Brigade under Commodore William O. Hiltabidle was located at Adelup.
 Later, a military officers' club was established at Adelup, apparently on the Atkins-Kroll building foundation.
+For a period in the 1960s into the 1970s, Adelup Elementary School provided schooling for grades 1-6.
 In 1978, War in the Pacific National Historical Park was established.
 The western shore and tip of Adelup Point fall within the Park.
 Adelup was once part of Asan-Maina before being annexed into Hagåtña so that Hagåtña remains the seat of the Government of Guam.
-In 1994, the Guam Museum, which had not had a permanent home since its previous building was destroyed during the American invasion, opened an exhibition hall at Adelup.
+In 1994, the Guam Museum, which had not had a permanent home since its previous building was destroyed during the American liberation of Guam, opened an exhibition hall at Adelup.
 It operated here until 2002, when it was damaged by Typhoon Chataan and Typhoon Pongsona, and forced to close.

 In March 2010, the 80 ft-tall Latte of Freedom of opened at Adelup as a viewing platform over the adjacent waters.
 Though greatly changed from its original concept, it is meant to embody the strength of CHamoru culture with the shape of the latte stone.
 The Latte of Freedom is located next to the site of the old Guam Museum, which was converted into a Hall of Governors facility, commemorating the governors since the signing of the Guam Organic Act of 1950.